mxm5/ISO8583-Parser/README.md

 3. Follow the prompts to enter an iso message for parsing.

-### Integrate the Rust Parser CLI with a PHP Web Server.
+### Compile and Integrate the Rust Parser CLI with a PHP Web Server.

 1. Clone the repository: